AdmiralenOla/Scoary/README.md

 | StrainN | 1      | 0      | ... | 0      |

 You can see an example of how the input files could look in the exampledata folder.

+#### LS-BSR input
+You can also use as input the pan-genome as called from Jason Sahl's program [LS-BSR](https://github.com/jasonsahl/LS-BSR) (Large-Scale Blast Score Ratio).
+The program includes a python script for converting LS-BSR output to the Roary/Scoary format.

 #### Missing data
 Don't worry if you have not measured the phenotype for all your traits.
 From v1.6.9 on, Scoary can handle missing data.
 The missing values need to be specified as "NA", "." or "-".
 Note that Scoary does not actually specify any kind of uncertainty model for these missing values, it simply excludes them from further analysis.